Russell-King/SubMonkey/README.md

 ## Installation

-Download/Install the Package Manager for sublime text instructions here: [https://sublime.wbond.net/installation](https://sublime.wbond.net/installation)
+Instructions for downloading and installing Package Manager for Sublime Text can be found here: [https://sublime.wbond.net/installation](https://sublime.wbond.net/installation)

-Once it is installed, use Preferences->Package Control in sublime, and use the command "Add Repository" It will require a URL.
-Simply use the url of this repository [https://github.com/Russell-King/SubMonkey](https://github.com/Russell-King/SubMonkey) WITHOUT the ".git".
+Once installed, use Preferences->Package Control in Sublime, and click on or type "Add Repository".
+Enter the URL of the repository [https://github.com/Russell-King/SubMonkey](https://github.com/Russell-King/SubMonkey) at the bottom of editor.

-Now enter the "Install Package" command and install monkey.sublime.
+Now, once again use Preferences->Package Control and click on or type "Install Package".
+Type "SubMonkey" to find the package quickly and click to install.
+Restart Sublime Text and you are ready to get coding!

 ### Adding monkey to your PATH
 There are two paths in Mac OS X, the $PATH used by Terminal/shells and the Environment PATH as used by Windowed apps.